girma336/girma336/README.md

 </a>

 ## About me
-- 🔭 I’m currently working on Microverse as student mentor.
+- 🔭 I am currently working as a student mentor at Microverse.
 - 🌱 I love using Software as a solution for every `Problem`
 - 👯 I have a Bachiler degree in `Electrical and Computer Engineering`.
-- 🤔 I’m currently open for: `An Intern` or a new `job opportunity.
+- 🤔 I am currently open to an internship or new job opportunity.
-- 💬 Ask me about Web development
+- 💬 Ask me about web development.

 ## 🌐 Socials: